elastocloud/elasto/readme.txt

 After building, Elasto can be installed by running:
 > ./waf install

-Pre-build packages for GNU/Linux distributions are available via the Elasto project website.
+Prebuilt packages for GNU/Linux distributions are available via the Elasto project website.